fabriziodebortoli/test-mig/DEVELOPER.md

 # Building and Running TaskBuilder Web

-This document describes how to set up your development environment to build and test Angular.
+This document describes how to set up your development environment to build and test TaskBuilder Web.
 It also explains the basic mechanics of using `git`, `node`, and `npm`.

 * [Prerequisite Software](#prerequisite-software)